Ever wondered how do chickens lay eggs? We've got answers.

 Most hens lay more eggs in the spring and summer, and taper production during the fall and winter under natural light conditions.
 Hens need long days to lay eggs.
 We give our hens a break during the winter.
 We don't recommend adding a light to the coop to extend egg production and laying period.
 If you do wish to add a light, artificial light it should be on a timer and go on in the early morning hours when it's still dark.

 How Does Age Change Egg Laying?

 Many hens continue to lay past five years of age.
-If your hens have stopped laying and they are only a few years old, it is more likely that it is either a molt or the season, not their age.
+If your hens start laying fewer eggs and they are only a few years old, it is more likely that it is either a molt or the season, not their age.
 Raising chickens is not entirely about egg-laying.
 Do you know how to keep your older chickens from getting creaky and cranky?

 Chicken eggs take a lot of calcium to produce.
 Chickens with a nutritional deficiency may not lay properly or as much, and you may see a difference in shell quality.
 If you collect eggs with thinner eggshells it may be that as your hen's calcium stores have dropped.
 Calcium leaches from their bones and other (now depleted) bodily stores.
 You need to supplement their diet better with free-choice crushed oyster shells or some other calcium source.
 Layer feed will help your chickens maintain nutrients and ensure that they are laying more often.